 Continuing on from the best infant toys for your baby age 1-3 months, here are the best infant toys for your baby ages 3-6 months!
+Age-appropriate toys are always a must at any development stage.

 As your baby continues to grow, you will begin to notice remarkable leaps in development.